Prof. Dr. Mita Banerjee

 In my research, I have explored the intersection between literary studies and other fields, especially medicine and the law and, more recently, economics.
 I have looked at the ways in which literary and cultural narratives contribute to processes of nation-building and decolonization (The Chutneyfication of History, 2002; Race-ing the Century, 2005; Ethnic Ventriloquism: Literary Minstrelsy in Nineteenth-Century American Literature, 2008).
 In this context, I have been especially interested in legal and literary constructions of citizenship (Color Me White: Naturalism/Naturalization in Nineteenth Century-American Literature, 2013).
 I have explored the ways in which medical categories can inform cultural identities and in which medicine, in turn, is narratively constructed (Medical Humanities in American Studies, 2018).
 As part of a research initiative on deeper learning (PLATO), I have recently been concerned with the intersection between narrative medicine and student learning in the information age.

-It is my honor to serve as Deputy Director of the Gutenberg Research College since fall 2019.
+It is my honor to serve as Director of the Gutenberg Research College since fall 2023.

 Teaching